karenrcampbell/karenrcampbell/README.md

 - 👋 Hi, I’m @karenrcampbell
-- 👀 I’m interested in spending time outdoors, cheering for the Portland Trailblazers, going to live-music concerts, Hazy IPAs and drinking all of the coffee.
+- 👀 I’m interested in traveling the world, hiking outdoors, cheering for the Portland Trailblazers, going to live-music concerts, trying new Hazy IPAs and drinking all of the coffee.
 - 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on any and everything.
 - 📫 I can be reached by email at: karenruthcampbelll@gmail.com